 The purpose of the Statewide Speed Limit Vision Project was to develop a vision for setting speed limits supported by cities, counties, user groups, public safety and enforcement.

-While developing the vision, the task force established a series of statements relating to shared values:
+By the end of December 2020, MnDOT adopted the Minnesota Statewide Speed Limit Vision, which is guided by three core values.
+While developing the vision, the task force also established a series of statements relating to shared values.

 - Promotion of safety culture, crash severity reduction, surrounding land use, and non-motorized users should be the amongst the highest considerations when determining a road’s speed limit.